algosup/2023-2024-project-5-flutter-team-6/documents/technical/technical_specifications.md

 - **User Profiles**

-  - Job seekers can create and edit profiles, including personal informations, and softskills.
+  - Job seekers can create and edit profiles, including personal information, and soft skills.
-  - Companies can create and edit profiles to showcase their organization and available jobs, softskilles researched.
+  - Companies can create and edit profiles to showcase their organization and available jobs, soft skills researched.

 - **Swipe and Match System**

-  - Job seekers can swipe right to express interest in job postings, press the star to save the announce, and swipe left to skip.
+  - Job seekers can swipe right to express interest in job postings, press the star to save the offer, and swipe left to skip.
-  - Companies can see the list of jobseekers interested for each job offer, softskills of the jobseekers, distance, compatibilty score, and choose to accept or deny the jobseekers.
+  - Companies can see the list of job seekers interested in each job offer, soft skills of the job seekers, distance, compatibility score, and choose to accept or deny the job seekers.
-  - When both parties like the other, a match is made, and they can communicate via the app or the company can ask to the user if he agree to share his email address.
+  - When both parties like the other, a match is made, and they can communicate via the app or the company can ask the user if he agrees to share his email address.

 - **Messaging System**